The Final Days of Jesus by Simon Gibson

 Biblical Productions is a leading film production services company in Israel.
-We work with leading archeologists, always looking for the most up to date research and interesting topics for filming in Israel.
+We work with leading archeologists, always looking for the most up-to-date research and interesting topics for filming in Israel.

 Professor Shimon Gibson is one of our favorite archeologists.
 His vast knowledge and professionalism in front of the camera make him an ideal subject to interview for films.

-Professor Shimon Gibson is a British-born archaeologist working in Jerusalem, where he is currently Senior Associate Fellow at the W. F. Albright Institute of Archaeological Research.
-He also has an additional role as Professor of Archaeology at the University of North Carolina at Charlotte.
+Professor Shimon Gibson is a British-born archaeologist working in Jerusalem, where he is currently a Senior Associate Fellow at the W. F. Albright Institute of Archaeological Research.
+He also has an additional role as a Professor of Archaeology at the University of North Carolina at Charlotte.

 We at Biblical Productions are happy to announce the publication of Shimon Gibson’s new book, ‘The Final Days of Jesus: The Archeological Evidence’.
 Below is a short introduction to his book which we are sure will whet your appetite.